How to manage critical control points for food safety

 Another good aspect to keep in mind is that these limits should have a specific outcome.
 With the previous example around cold storage holding temperatures, you may specify the following:

 Cold storage holding temperatures must constantly stay between 33 and 40°F to prevent the spread of microorganisms that cause foodborne illness.

 Remember, these critical limits are only viable if some control measure may be applied.

-Put monitoring procedures in place
+Put monitoring procedures and preventative controls in place

-Using an automated temperature monitoring solution like Therma° creates a strong monitoring process and reduces the manual work involved with maintaining HACCP processes.
+Using an automated temperature monitoring solution like Therma° creates a robust monitoring process and reduces the manual work involved with maintaining HACCP processes.
 Using Therma° ensures your cold storage spaces stay within safe guidelines and alerts you when to take corrective actions while providing reputable reports and verification.

 Institute corrective action

-Your corrective action log should include:
+Your corrective action log should include the following: